 A big change from the earlier promotion is that this year’s Fiesta Movement will generate all of the tv, print, and digital advertising for the 2014 Fiesta launch over the summer.
-WPP agency Team Detroit, Ford’s agency of record, will use the influencer produced a video to create advertising and tie in with the promotional partners to further the reach.
+WPP agency Team Detroit, Ford’s agency of record, will use the influencer to produce a video to create advertising and tie in with the promotional partners to further the reach.

 They had a head start when Ford started the Fiesta for 2011.
-Thousands of consumers submitted entries to be selected as among 100 digital influencers given the keys to your Fiesta for half a year.
+Thousands of consumers submitted entries to be selected as 100 digital influencers given the keys to your Fiesta for half a year.

 Above all, it brought top-of-mind awareness for the Fiesta name to a fresh generation of motorists.

 Four years after, Ford is resurrecting the Fiesta Movement for the start of the 2014 Fiesta.
-Now well into his tenure at Ford, Monty declared a “societal remix” of the classic effort his morning during a Social Media Week occasion at Bloomberg Headquarters in NY.
-Ford is integrating successful societal efforts for the Explorer, Escape, and Fusion, in addition to the lessons from the first Fiesta Movement.
+Now well into his tenure at Ford, Monty declared a “societal remix” of his morning’s classic effort during a Social Media Week occasion at Bloomberg Headquarters in NY.
+Ford is integrating successful societal efforts for Explorer, Escape, and Fusion, in addition to the lessons from the first Fiesta Movement.